-Using my eight years of work in web design and my background degree in industrial design, I humbly take the 10 principles and give them my insight to better fit the world of web design.
+Using my experience of work in web design and my background degree in industrial design, I humbly take the 10 principles and give them my insight to better fit the world of web design.
 Here they are:

 The first principle is based on something that's the basis of web design - innovation.
 A designer must always keep the fact that innovation can make all the difference in a good web design in mind.
 Here are two base aspects:

 - Approach each project with an innovative mindset and critical thinking in terms of UI and graphic design, and always try to push your ideas forward, exploring new boundaries.
 Use creativity as an innovative tool to stand out.

 - Always keep up to date with the new stuff around you, whether it's a graphic creation tool or a new code language, using them for new ideas or to achieve new goals later down the line.

 Managing innovation is a hard task that's constantly evolving, but always keep an open mind to try new ways to create and give yourself some time to try them.
 Only like this can you have a better range of options to create good web design.

 What is a useful website, and what does it take to make a website useful?